Why Are Website Owners Being Sued over ADA Compliance?

 Will an accessibility statement protect me from a lawsuit?

 An accessibility statement alone will not stop a lawsuit.
-It can demonstrate good faith and provide a contact path for users, but plaintiffs’ firms still file cases against sites with statements.
-The protection comes from the actual accessibility of the website, not the page describing it.
+It can demonstrate good faith and provide a contact path for users, but these firms file against sites with statements all the time.
+The claim is built on the technical issues, so the protection comes from the actual accessibility of the website, not the page describing it.

 Can the same website be sued more than once?

 Yes.
 Different plaintiffs can file separate cases, and businesses that settle one case without remediating the site often see additional filings.
-The settlement typically requires remediation, but if the site stays inaccessible after the deadline, follow-on claims are possible.
+Some businesses have been sued repeatedly by different plaintiffs represented by different firms over the same issues.

 How long does it take to make a website ADA compliant?